jillesvangurp/jsonj/README.md

 - BSON support is there as well based on bson4jackson.

 # Changelog
--
+- 2.29
+  - Small performance enhancement to json set with id strategy -
   2.28
   - Improve number handling.
 We now instantiate BigDecimal or BigInteger if the parsed number text length goes over a threshold.
 This means we no longer get E notation for longer decimal numbers.
 We still use Long or Double when this is possible so we don't waste memory unless it is necessary.